jacobobryant/biff/libs/sqlite/docs/reference/db-schema.md

   indexes, see :biff.sqlite/extra-init-sql).

 :enum-values
   Map of int -> qualified keyword.
-Denotes the mapping between int values stored in sqlite and the semantic qualified keywords they represent.
-The namespace must match the column keyword.
+Defines the mapping between int values stored in sqlite and the semantic qualified keywords they represent.
+Each enum keyword must be globally unique across your entire schema; it's recommended to have the enum keyword namespace match the column keyword.
 Must be used with `:type :enum`.
 Example:

     :my-table/color {:type :enum,
                      :enum-values {0 :my-table.color/red,